ianchak/stati/docs-site/site/core-concepts/static-assets.md

 ### Processed Assets (`src/`)

-Files in `src/` are processed by Vite's build pipeline:
+Files in `src/` are processed by Stati's build pipeline:

 ```
 src/